turingschool/curriculum/source/projects/jsblogger.markdown

 ### Installing HAML/SASS

-Another plugin that I use in every project is actually two libraries in one.
-HAML is an alternative templating style to the default ERB (which you've been using, hence all the view templates ending in `.erb`).
-SASS is a library for writing CSS and it makes CSS much, much easier to work with.
+I use another gem in every project: HAML.
+It's an alternative templating language to the default ERB (which you've been using, hence all the view templates ending in `.erb`).
+I also use SASS rather than plain old CSS, and it makes it much, much easier to work with.

 Open your `Gemfile` and add a `gem` line for the gem `haml`.
 Go to your terminal and `bundle` and it should pull down the gem library for you.
 Stop (with the red square) then restart (green play button) your server within RubyMine.
-Both HAML and SASS are installed and ready to use.
+HAML is installed and ready to use.
+SASS should already have a line in your `Gemfile`, as it's included by default in Rails these days.

-Look in RubyMine's left navigation pane for the folder `/public/stylesheets/`.
-Right click on this folder, click NEW, then DIRECTORY, and name it `sass`.
-Then right click on the `sass` folder, click NEW, FILE, then enter the name `styles.sass`
+Look in RubyMine's left navigation pane for the folder `app/assets/stylesheets/`.
+Right click on this folder, click NEW, FILE, then enter the name `styles.css.sass`

 ### A Few Sass Examples